-COUNCIL BUDGET 2020/21 TO 2024/25
+COUNCIL BUDGET 2021/22 TO 2025/26

-DRAFT SECTION 151 OFFICER'S STATEMENT ON ADEQUACY OF BALANCES AND THE ROBUSTNESS OF THE BUDGET
+SECTION 151 OFFICER'S STATEMENT ON ADEQUACY OF BALANCES AND THE ROBUSTNESS OF THE BUDGET

-1. Introduction
+Introduction 1.

 - 1.1.
-The Chief Financial Officer is required to make a statement on the adequacy of reserves and the robustness of the budget.
-This is a statutory duty under section 25 of the 2003 Local Government Act which states the following: - a) Where an authority to which section 32 or 43 of the Local Government Finance Act 1992 (billing or major precepting authority) or section 85 of the Greater London Authority Act 1999 (c.29) (Great London Authority) applies is making calculations in accordance with that section, the Chief Finance Officer of the authority must report to it on the following matters: - The robustness of the estimates made for the purposes of the calculations, and - The adequacy of the proposed financial reserves. - b) An authority to which a report under this section is made shall have regard to the report when making decisions about the calculations in connection with which it is made.
+The Chief Financial Officer is required to make a statement on the adequacy of reserves and the robustness of the budget. statutory duty under section 25 of the 2003 Local Government Act which states the following: - a) Where an authority to which section 32 or 43 of the Local Government Finance Act 1992 (billing or major precepting authority) or section 85 of the Greater London Authority Act 1999 (c.29) (Great London Authority) applies is making calculations in accordance with that section, the Chief Finance Officer of the authority must report to it on the following matters: - The robustness of the estimates made for the purposes of the calculations, and - The adequacy of the proposed financial reserves. - b) An authority to which a report under this section is made shall have regard to the report when making decisions about the calculations in connection with which it is made.